Things first-time car owners should know

 While it doesn’t happen very often, odds are you may get a flat tire at some point during your years of car ownership.
 Whether it’s a flat that happens while you are driving, such as a sudden puncture from running over a nail or sharp rock or a quiet flat that seems to happen overnight while the car is parked, it can be very inconvenient at the time.
+Be sure to double-check the spare tire and tools that come with a car when you’re shopping on Kijiji Autos.
 Because driving on a flat tire can damage the wheel, you should only drive as far as you need to safely stop.
 Then, turn the car off and place it in park (for an automatic) or in gear (for a manual) with the parking brake on.
 Use a tire iron to remove the bolts holding the rim in place and remove it as well.
 Place the jack in place according to your car’s user manual and raise the car up so that you can pull the flat tire off.
 Then replace it with the spare.
 Use the tire iron to replace the rim and bolts, then lower the car and finally tighten the bolts with the car back on the ground.

 How to Check Tire Pressure

 A tire gauge can help you determine whether your tires are properly inflated to ensure that they stay safe.
 Because pressure changes based on temperature, you should check this during different seasons or anytime you travel to somewhere with a different climate.
 To check tire pressure, simply remove the caps on the valve-stems and push the gauge smoothly onto the tire valve stem for a tight seal.
 The gauge will be pushed out, measuring the tire pressure.
 Then check this figure against the number either in your user manual or inside the driver’s door to make sure it’s at the proper pressure.
 If in doubt, don’t be afraid to ask the friendly dealer you found on Kijiji Autos to show you how.

 How to Check Fluids and Top Them Up